sindresorhus/awesome-nodejs/readme.md

 ### Discovery

 - [npms](https://npms.io) - Superb package search with deep analysis of package quality using a [myriad of metrics](https://npms.io/about).
-- [node-modules.com](http://node-modules.com) - An alternative npm search engine with a more intelligent and personal results ranking.
 - [npm addict](https://npmaddict.com) - Your daily injection of npm packages.
 - [npmcompare.com](https://npmcompare.com) - Compare and discover npm packages.